loveencounterflow/coffee-script/README.md

 'Courseyoucoulddothat.
 But.
 What if there are infinitely many of those numbers (and there are)?
 What if each one of them is rather costly to compute (here it's simple)?
 What if you're not sure just yet how many results you will need?
+ -->

 ## Implementation Status

 **Note: You will need NodeJS version ≥ 0.11.2 to use `yield`.
 The `bin/coffee` executable sets the V8 `--harmony` command line flag so you don't have to.
-If this should break things, consider changing that to `--harmony-generators`.**
+If this should break things with part of your code, consider changing that to `--harmony-generators`.**

-CoffyScript is as yet **experimental** a quick hack of the CoffeeScript grammar. **You should probably not use it to control a space rocket.**
+CoffyScript is as yet **experimental**—just a quick hack of the CoffeeScript grammar. **You should probably not use it to control a space rocket.**

 Currently, the focus is on getting generators right in NodeJS; other targets most importantly Firefox (which does not fully comply with ES6 generator specs) are *not* supported.